How to Plan a Dreamy Honeymoon in Paris: Romantic Things to Do + Tips

 Summer

-Summer in Paris brings high temperatures and lots of sunshine (well–by Paris standards anyway) and is a fantastic time to experience the city–especially if you’re hoping to spend a lot of time outside.
+Summer in Paris brings high temperatures and lots of sunshine (well–by Paris standards anyway) and can be a fantastic time to experience the city.

 READ NEXT